Cryptocurrency as an Investable Asset Class: Coming of Age: DATA

-\textbf{Figure \ref{fig:figure1}} summarizes the time-series evolution of cryptocurrency prices and market capitalization.
+\textbf{Figure \ref{fig:figure1}} summarizes the time-series evolution of cryptocurrency prices and market capitalization through September 2025.
 A one-dollar investment at the start of the sample grows to about \$160 in Bitcoin and \$80 in the overall market.
 There is substantial variation over time.
-Market capitalization reaches nearly \$4 trillion, with Bitcoin and Ethereum accounting for approximately 58\% and 12\% of the total at the end of the sample.
+Market capitalization reaches about \$4 trillion, with Bitcoin and Ethereum accounting for approximately 58\% and 12\% of the total at the end of the sample.\footnote{Since the end of our sample, aggregate cryptocurrency market capitalization has declined; as of late January 2026 it is about \$2.8 trillion.}